Veams/query/README.md

 ## Usage

-Documentation of all functions (Selector, support and DOM) below
+Documentation of all functions (Selector, support and DOM)

 ### Selector function